Compatibility between Stability and Strategy-Proofness: A Single-Peaked Preferences Investigation: Generalization: Single-peakedness on trees

-\citet{demange1982single} generalizes the classical single-peakedness to \textit{single-peakedness on trees}.
-Before defining it formally, we first present some notions and notations related to graph theory that we will be using throughout the paper.
+We begin by presenting a few notions and notations related to graph theory that we use throughout this section.
 A \textit{path} in a graph is a sequence of distinct nodes such that every two consecutive nodes form an edge.
-A \textbf{\textit{tree}}, denoted by $T$, is an undirected graph in which any two nodes are connected by exactly one path.
+A \textbf{\textit{tree}}, denoted by $T$, is an undirected graph in which every two nodes are connected by exactly one path.
 For a tree $T$, we denote its set of nodes by $V(T)$.
-For ease of presentation, for a finite set $X$, sometimes we denote by $T_X$ a tree with $X$ as its set of nodes.